-- Every subject will set a piece of home learning once a week

-- All tasks will be set on Frog

-- ...which means you can check!

-- Space and time to work at home
+- Every subject will set a piece of home learning once a week - All tasks will be set on Frog - ...which means you can check! - Quiet space and time to work at home (remove distractions!)

 Useful websites and revision guides

 Check the exam boards for each subject BEFORE you buy!